Even in the so-called urban jungles of the tristate area, residents clamor for light and space and a sense of seamless integration with the outdoors.

 NanaWalls are so popular, in fact, that they've become practically standard in Dixon Leasing's premium rental homes as well as many homes built by Dixon Projects, a subsidiary offering design, construction and project management services to private clients.
 "It adds value to the home.
 Whether that’s for a tenant or a Dixon Projects home, it's definitely a value-added component," says Carney.

 And that transformation comes at a price tag that is surprisingly affordable given the products' high quality.
-"One of the great things about NanaWalls is the huge range of standard selections that allow our team to put in a NanaWall that's completely custom-looking for the house, but is actually part of NanaWall's standard portfolio," explains Dixon.
+"One of the great things about NanaWalls is the huge range of standard selections that allow our team to put in a NanaWall that's completely custom-looking for the house, but is actually part of NanaWall's standard portfolio," explains Orr.
 "That's fantastic when you want to get a high return on investment."

 Many great Dixon Leasing homes featuring NanaWall installations.